d3ska/d3ska.github.io/_posts/2022-07-30-data-structures-knowledge-compendium.md

 #### What are data structures?

-You can think of them as a tools that you may use to solve some problems.

-It includes complexity, math, and it may be really complex but here I will try to make you understand what is hidden under most of them and how they work under the hood.
-It may sound controversially, but you don't need to know everything about every data structure and so on.
-But there are few concepts and things that you really should deeply understand and easily use.
+Data structures can be thought of as tools used to solve various problems.
+They often involve complexity and mathematical concepts, and can sometimes be quite intricate.
+However, it's not necessary to know everything about every data structure.
+Instead, it's more important to have a deep understanding of certain key concepts and be able to apply them effectively.

-Here are subjects that you should master and understand:
+Below are the topics that you should focus on mastering and understanding:

 * [Complexity Analysis](https://matthewonsoftware.com/blog/complexity-analysis)
 * [Memory](https://matthewonsoftware.com/blog/memory/)